palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

                                                [--traceback] [--no-color]
                                                [--flush]

-    Load the OCD Election model with data from the ScrapedCandidateElection model.
+    Load the OCD Election model with data from the scraped CandidateElection model.

     optional arguments:
       -h, --help            show this help message and exit